Neymar transfer news: Barcelona confident of swift conclusion in talks to sign PSG star | Goal.com

 PSG, however, are asking for €100m (£90m/$111m) plus full-back Nelson Semedo.
 And the Catalans would rather not include any of their current crop of players in a deal that would see Neymar return to Camp Nou.

-Regardless of the difference of opinion regarding payment, it is understood that Barca are now confident of reaching an agreement with the French champions – so confident, in fact, that they believe a deal could even be reached on Tuesday.
+Regardless of the difference of opinion regarding payment, it is understood that Barca are now confident of reaching an agreement with the French champions – so confident, in fact, that they believe a deal could even be reached within a matter of hours rather than days.

+“We don't have an agreement yet,” Barca executive Javier Bordas told the press upon returning to Catalunya on Tuesday.
+“We are still talking but we are closer.”

 For Neymar's part, the attacker spoke to PSG sporting director Leonardo on Monday and conveyed his desire to sign only for the Liga champions, with Real Madrid seemingly not having shown enough interest to turn the Brazilian's head.